obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 - `group by status.type`
   - This groups by the types you have given to your custom statuses.
-  - In order to impose a useful sort order, the types are prefixed with a number, so the groups will appear in this order, and with these group names:
+  - The groups will appear in this order, and with these group names:
     - `IN_PROGRESS`
     - `TODO`
     - `DONE`